-We have been reducing or maintaining at a steady level the environmental burden our businesses place on atmospheric and water quality, as measured by NO_x , SO_x and dust emissions as well as chemical oxygen demand (COD).
-In fiscal 2017, we reduced emissions of NO_x 900 tons due to structural reorganization and other factors.
-MCC's emissions of PRTR-regulated substances1 and VOCs2 rose due in part to increased production volume.
+We have been reducing or maintaining at a steady level the environmental burden our businesses place on atmospheric and water quality, as measured by NO_X , SO_X and dust emissions as well as chemical oxygen demand (COD).
+In fiscal 2018, we reduced emissions of NO_X by 600 tons due to structural reorganization and other factors.
+MCC's emissions of PRTR-regulated substances1 and VOCs2 also declined.